BryanAim/100-days-of-code/log.md

 Still on the Advanced Node & Express Challenges.

-**Thoughts** Having registration and logging in bugs that cant get the tests pass
+**Thoughts** Having registration and logging in bugs that cant get the tests pass.

 ### Day 49: June 18, Thursday